jncsnlp/SF-QC/readme.md

     --type [TYPE] \
     --show_class_accuracy \
     --output-json [OUTPUT_PATH]
-# RESULT_PATH: your reaults path
+# RESULT_PATH: your results path
 # TYPE can be: banking25, banking50, bangking75, clinc25, clinc50, clinc75
-# OUTPUT_PATH: the path you want to save the evaluation reault
+# OUTPUT_PATH: the path you want to save the evaluation result
 ```

 ## Acknowledgement